-Feature Support

-SMS Centre Number It is possible to pre-load the SMS Centre Number.
+Feature Support SMS Centre Number It is possible to pre-load the SMS Centre Number.
 Pictures It is possible to insert a picture or an icon into the text message.
 EMS compliant mobile handsets will be able to see the picture correctly.

+Feature Support

 Input methods Predictive text input and multitap.

 Reply to messages It is possible to reply to received messages by SMS, phonecall or E-mail.

 Message creation methods support Predictive writing and multitap.

 Copy, cut and paste words No

 Teaching of predictive words that are not in the predictive dictionary Yes

 Possibilities when creating a message:

-save a sent message in a "sent items" folder Yes
+save a sent message in a "Sent items" folder Yes

 insert a line in the message Yes

 assign a validity period to the message Yes

 use pre-defined messages Yes

 Possibilities when receiving a message:

-reply to the sender Yes (only to the sender, not to all or part of the message recipients)
+reply to the sender Yes (only to the sender, not to all or part of the message recipients).

 forward the message Yes

 save the message on SIM Yes

 get delivery time and date Yes

 Possibilities of the previously sent message:

 delivery report of the message Yes

 forward the message Yes

 save the message on SIM Yes

 know the remaining capacity storage Yes

 Possibilities of the previously received message:

-Feature Support

-reply to the sender Yes (only to the sender, not to all or part of the message recipients)
+reply to the sender Yes (only to the sender, not to all or part of the message recipients).

 save the message in the Inbox Yes

 forward the message Yes

 know the remaining capacity storage Yes

 Supported ways for replying to a received SMS:

 via SMS Yes

+Feature Support

 via phone call (set up a call to the number contained in the message body) Yes

-via WAP call (go to the WAP address contained in the message body) Yes

 via USSD session No

-Print via IrDA No
+Print via infrared No

-Possibility to offer the user the ability of sending an SMS to a list of recipients Yes, using phonebook groups
+Possibility to offer the user the ability of sending an SMS to a list of recipients Yes, using phonebook groups.

-Possibility to write an e-mail address as a recipient address Yes, if SMS type=e-mail
+Possibility to write an e-mail address as a recipient address Yes, if SMS type=e-mail.

 SMS storage In the SIM and in the handset.

 Nokia Picture Messaging Yes